briancrink/accessedu/documentation/addendum/adherence.md

 All the while, I could not help but notice common problems I felt hindering my education in formal education remained unnoticed by my former peers.

-There existed a strange dichotomy in the admiration I had for learning derived from self-directed learning that was contrary to my former peers.
+There existed a strange dichotomy in the admiration I had for learning that was contrary to my former peers.

 To them, learning meant homework and studying.